Hhbecker/ConsiderateBlueWhale/README.md

 You could store the relevant information like path, name, description, etc... in the database and keep the file itself on the server filesystem.

+The audio file is or is not

 I used function based views
 I used the

 ## To Do
-* make a javascript file instead of using inline script tags
-* can't get delete page to refresh automatically
-* can't get update form to change url back to just /api/list/ after you submit it
-* can't switch out link to update to a button
+* try to parse api/overview json into something displayable on the frontend
+* add music player to list page (watch spotify clone and vanilla js audio player videos)

+* table borders disappeared
 * unclear on how file data is passed along in POST requests and responses
-* don't understand how to return serialized json objects that the frontend parses through (separating fontend and backend)

-* possibly add music player to list page (watch spotify clone and vanilla js audio player videos)
 * figure out where to catch/block improper file formats

 * write tests